picl-m/Bomberman/README.md

 ## Description
 A 2D bomberman game made with C++ and SFML library.
 ## Gameplay
 Place bombs in the level to clear enemies and blocks.
 To get to the next level, the player must find a blue tile hidden under one of the blocks.
-Each level also contains one upgrade under one of the blocks.
-To reveal it, the player has to clear all the enemies inside the level.
+Each level also contains one upgrade.
+To reveal it the player has to clear all the enemies inside the level.
 ###
 https://github.com/picl-m/bomberman/assets/87586480/d3c6300c-5709-4456-b033-d3d613a6506d
 ## Installation